#MirandaLambert And #AndersonEast Are Reportedly Getting Married!

 “[Miranda Lambert] has refused to speak to Blake since their divorce, but she’s happy to hit him with the news that she’s fully ready to replace him!” a source told Radar Online on May 1.

-Miranda Lambert and Blake Shelton were married for four years before splitting in July 2015.
+Miranda Lambert and Blake Shelton were married for four years before splitting in July of 2015.

-Miranda Lambert and Anderson East’s relationship began months after her divorce was confirmed and in early January of last year, they confirmed their romance with a cuddly photo on Lambert’s Instagram page.
+Miranda Lambert and Anderson East’s relationship began months after her divorce was confirmed, and in early January of last year, they confirmed their romance with a cuddly photo on Lambert’s Instagram page.

 Although Miranda Lambert and Anderson East have been fairly silent in regard to their relationship in recent months, the Radar Online report suggested that Lambert has been showing off East whenever there’s a camera around.

 Most recently, the outlet added, Miranda Lambert appeared to hint at wedding plans while attending April’s Academy of Country Music Awards in Las Vegas.
-During the event, Miranda Lambert walked the red carpet in a white bridal-style gown as her boyfriend of about a year and a half, Anderson East, kept his attire simple with a basic black tuxedo.
+During the event, Miranda Lambert walked the red carpet in a white bridal-style gown as her boyfriend of about a year and a half kept his attire simple with a basic black tuxedo.

 Miranda Lambert reportedly embarked on a “no contact” policy with Shelton after he quickly moved on from their marriage with Gwen Stefani while filming the ninth season of The Voice in late 2015.